 - Chess Club

-- Christian Union Society
+- LGBTQ+ Society

-- LGBT + Society
+- Women’s Society

-The College’s thriving Charities Committee is a group of pro-active individuals with a strong social conscience.
+The college’s thriving Charities Committee is a group of pro-active individuals with a strong social conscience.
 They are led by a smaller group of students and the whole committee meet on a weekly basis to discuss possible fundraising ideas and charities to support.

 The Committee try to organise at least one event per half-term and support both national and local charities.
 They always welcome new members and encourage students to put their ideas forward for causes that are especially close to their hearts.